 Scientific Name(s): Scutellaria baicalensis Georgi.

-Contraindications have not yet been identified.
+Contraindications have not been identified.

+Avoid use.
 Information regarding safety and efficacy in pregnancy and lactation is lacking.
-Avoid use.

 None well documented.